arista-eosext/IPCheck/README.md

 The purpose of this utility is to test next hop reachability and alert if its down.
-Additionally, it can be used to monitor via ICMP any IP, such as hosts, and alert via syslog on your Arista switch when the host goes down or is comes back up.
+Additionally, it can be used to monitor via ICMP any IP, such as hosts, and alert via syslog on your Arista switch when the host goes down or it comes back up.

 Add the following configuration snippets to change the default behavior.
 For the list of IPs to check, separate with a comma.